carlosguealv/fuzz_dicom/README.md

 ### Usage

-1. Run the fuzz testing script:
+1. Run the image in a container:

     ```bash
-    python fuzz_test.py
+    docker run -it fuzz_dicom /bin/bash
     ```

-2. Alternatively, you can run the tests within the Docker container:
+2. Run the created environment and cd into the pylibdicom directory:

     ```bash
-    docker run --rm fuzz_dicom
+    source dicom/bin/activate && cd pylibdicom
+    ```

+3. Run the fuzzing script:

+    ```bash
+    python3 fuzz_dicom.py images/
+    ```

+4. Check any interesting results with the test_image.py script:

+    ```bash
+    python3 test_image.py images/your_image
     ```

 ## Contributing